stickeeuk/sync-module/README.md

 # Stickee Sync

-This a composer module for loading affiliate information from the Sync API.
+This a composer module for synchronising files or database tables between two servers.

 ## Installation

 `composer require stickee/sync`

-This module ships with a Laravel service provider which will be automatically registered for Laravel 5.5+.
+This module ships with a Laravel service provider which will be automatically registered.

 ### Manual registration